LauraVEkris/openrowingmonitor/docs/rower_settings.md

 * Why have specific settings in the first place

-* Check that OpenRowingMonitor works
+* Check that OpenRowingMonitor works correctly

   * Checking that the software works

   * Setting up a more detailed logging for a better insight into OpenRowingMonitor

 * Setting up the hardware connection